-“It’s very difficult to do in our culture.
+“‘It’s very difficult to do in our culture.
 Yet, if we don’t spend the time growing and cultivating the marriage, it causes disharmony and hurt.
 All of us are changing and we need to take the time (and MAKE the time) to grow together.
 If we don’t get that time, we pay a huge price.
-We lose connection” with our spouse, he said.
+We lose connection with our spouse.’

 Travis made an excellent point when he talked about taking the time to communicate, giving each other our undivided attention.
 It has to be “prioritized and specific” as he points out.
 We need to be pro-active in making the time to build one another up.